Jamelle Hagins

-Jamelle Hagins (born October 19, 1990) is an American professional basketball player.
+Jamelle William Hagins (born October 19, 1990) is an American professional basketball player with a 13-year international career spanning top leagues in France, Greece, Italy, Turkey, Belgium, Poland, and most recently, Dubai.
+A seasoned power forward and center, Hagins has won championships in Italy’s Serie A and the Turkish Basketball Super League, and has reached the Final Four in both the FIBA Europe Cup and the Basketball Champions League.

 High school career

 Hagins played high school basketball at William Fleming High School, in Roanoke, Virginia.

 College career

 After high school, Hagins played college basketball at the University of Delaware, with the Delaware Fightin' Blue Hens, from 2009 to 2013.

 Professional career

 Hagins began his professional career in France, in 2013, with the French Pro A League club Chorale Roanne.
 He then played with the NBA D-League team, the Rio Grande Valley Vipers, at the end of the 2013–14 season.
 During the 2014–15 season, he played with the Greek League club, Kolossos Rodou.

 He moved to another Greek League club, Aris Thessaloniki, for the 2015–16 season.

 On July 15, 2016, Hagins signed with Italian club Reyer Venezia Mestre.

 On July 6, 2019, he has signed with Gaziantep of the Turkish Basketball Super League (BSL).

 On January 6, 2020, he has signed with OGM Ormanspor of the Basketbol Süper Ligi (BSL).
 Hagins signed a one-year contract extension with the team on May 23.